pensjonatus/flash-fiction/blog/bag-of-bones.md

 ---
-title: 'Bag of Bones'
+title: Bag of Bones
 date: '2015-01-23'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I was nervous before going to the party, mostly because of the movies.
 See, in